 - if a hiring manager does read your profile/summary (and 90%+ of the time they don’t) and they don’t like what they read – THEY WILL ELIMINATE YOU = Unemployed.

 - hiring managers don’t agree on what is a good or bad profile/summary.
 So no matter how good your profile/summary is, 50% of hiring managers won’t like it and eliminate you!

 - I have never met a hiring manager who said they would eliminate you for NOT including a profile/summary on your resume.

-Let me put the above facts in a different context for you. if you had $10,000 to invest and I offered you 2 stocks to invest in.
+Let me put the above facts in a different context for you.
+If you had $10,000 and I offered you 2 stocks to invest in.

 Why gamble with your ability to get hired or stay unemployed, provide for yourself, your family and your future?
 When you can take steps to minimize the risk and increase your chances of getting interviews.